seal-codes/webapp/ARCHITECTURE.md

-# Zign.codes Architecture
+# seal.codes Architecture

-This document outlines the technical architecture of Zign.codes, a system for creating self-contained document attestations using social authentication.
+This document outlines the technical architecture of seal.codes, a system for creating self-contained document attestations using social authentication.

 ## System Overview

-Zign.codes is designed as a web application that allows users to create verifiable attestations of document ownership using their existing social identities.
+seal.codes is designed as a web application that allows users to create verifiable attestations of document ownership using their existing social identities.
 The system generates QR codes containing all necessary verification data, enabling offline verification without requiring continuous server availability.

 ## Core Components